 And I will say it one more once again:

-- To prevent crimes of obedience and groupthink, assert personal authority and take full responsibility of your own actions
+- To prevent crimes of obedience and groupthink, assert personal authority and take full responsibility for your own actions